 Beyond these specific skills, the processing of auditory input, and the integration of auditory-based input with other inputs we receive, can have influence on behaviors ranging from self-regulation to skilled performance.

-Auditory processing involves the auditory system itself, as well as at least six integrated systems, as identified by Jay Lucker, EDD, CCC-A/SLP, FAAA
+It involves the auditory system itself, as well as at least six integrated systems, as identified by Jay Lucker, EDD, CCC-A/SLP, FAAA

 These systems include: